mresti/ruby-style-guide/README.md

   implements a collection of unordered values with no duplicates.
 This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.
+* Prefer .each.with_object({}) over inject/reduce when accumulating a new Hash.
+* Prefer .collect over inject/reduce when accumulating a new Array.

 * Prefer symbols instead of strings as hash keys.
+However, be aware of memory concerns with symbols vs strings.
+  Symbols are not GC'ed, so they take up permanent memory, however all symbols "share" the same memory, unlike strings.

     ```Ruby
     # bad